 The proposal is comprised of the first three chapters of the dissertation, namely the Introduction, Literature Review, and Methodology.
 Upon approval from the committee chair, a student can submit copies of their dissertation proposal to all members of the committee in preparation for the proposal defense.
 A Request to Schedule Oral Examination must also be submitted to the Graduate School at least two weeks prior to the exam.
 During the oral defense of a proposal, a student will make a presentation to their committee and highlight the proposal's major components.
 The format and length of the oral presentation may vary somewhat but should be determined in advance in consultation with the chair.
-After a student gives the oral presentation, there will be a series of questions posed by the committee discusses whether the proposal has sufficient merit to warrant the student conducting the study.
+After a student gives the oral presentation, there will be a series of questions posed by the committee.
+At the conclusion of the defense, the candidate will be asked to leave the room while the committee discusses whether the proposal has sufficient merit to warrant the student conducting the study.
 The committee may (a) pass the student unconditionally (with very minor revisions), (b) grant a conditional pass and request revisions that need to be made before the student proceeds with the study, or (c) determine that another full oral defense is required.